electricimp/LIS3DH/README.md

 ### readADC(*line*) ###

-The *readADC()* method returns a reading from approximately 0.8-1.6V from the specified ADC line.
+This method returns a reading from approximately 0.8-1.6V from the specified ADC line.
 The required line, one of three, is set by providing one the following constants: *LIS3DH_ADC1*, *LIS3DH_ADC2* or *LIS3DH_ADC3*.
 The ADC must first be enabled by calling `enableADC(true)`.

 #### Parameters ####